duglin/helloworld/README.md

 ```

 And if that list is empty, or only shows non-Istio and non-Knative pods
-(due to other things running in your cluster) then you should be go to go.
+(due to other things running in your cluster) then you should be good to go.
 If the list isn't empty, then give it more time for things to initialize.

 ## Running the demo